giovanischiar/fridgnet/README.md

   <img alt="Location API DB Repository Diagram" src="./readme-res/diagrams/light/location-api-db-repository-diagram.light.svg">
 </picture>

-### Package `model.repository` with `model.datasource`
+### Package `model.repository` and `model.datasource`
+  Data Sources provide `MainRepository` with all the needed data for the application.
+They contain modules that make requests to the Nominatim API and consult the database.
+This diagram represents all the associations among the classes in `model.repository` and `model.datasource`.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./readme-res/diagrams/dark/repository-diagram.dark.svg">
   <img alt="Main Repository Diagram 1" src="./readme-res/diagrams/light/repository-diagram.light.svg">
 </picture>

 ## Future Tasks
+  - Fix Bugs:
-  - The Geocoder library sometimes doesn't get the address of the locations right, and the Nominatim Library sometimes doesn't return the right outline for the location.
-A solution would be let the user search and correct the location;
+    - The Geocoder library sometimes doesn't get the address of the locations right, and the Nominatim API sometimes doesn't return the right outline for the location.
+A solution would be to let the user search and correct the location.
+    - The `PhotosScreen` displays a map with photos pinned at their respective coordinates, along with a grid of all the photos.
+It is accessed by clicking on the mini-map at the `HomeScreen`.
+However, it now only functions when clicking on a city map.
+It does not work when changing the current level of administrative region on the dropdown located at the top of the `HomeScreen` to a county, state, or country.
+    - In the [hide exclave](#hide-exclaves) feature, all the exclaves that belong to a city may also belong to its county, which belongs to the state, which belongs to the country.
+When you hide the exclave from a city, although on the 'HomeScreen' the exclave from the city is hidden, it doesn't get hidden from the other levels of the administrative region.
+Thus, on the 'MapScreen', these exclaves are still showing.
+This happens because the app is not prepared for an exclave to belong to multiple locations.
-  - Use the date of each photo to show not only where but when the photo was taken;
+  - Use the date of each photo to show not only where but also when the photo was taken.
-  - In the `Photos Screen` now it only works when you click in cities, not in county, states, or countries
-  - Cities may have exclaves that are also belongs to states, county or countries.
-When you remove a exclave from a city, it doesn't remove from others, so it still plots in the map;
-  - Create a dark mode;
+  - Create a dark mode.
-  - Although unit tests were created to test the clipping, there are many other tests I'd like to create for this application;
+  - Although unit tests were created to test the clipping, there are many other tests I'd like to create for this application.